V-Rajasekar/README/Java/OCJP11/Part-II/Chapter16-ExceptionAssertionsAndLocalize.md

 6:    }
 7: }
 ```

-* java –ea Party.java.
+- java –ea Party.java.
 Executing the class with assertion enable throws assertion error.

-* -ea is the short cut for `-enableassertions`
+- -ea is the short cut for `-enableassertions`

  ```java
   Exception in thread "main" java.lang.AssertionError at asserts.Assertions.main(Assertions.java:4)
  ```

-* you can enable assertions specific to a package or class (e.g)
+- you can enable assertions specific to a package or class (e.g)

-*  `java -ea:com.demos… my.programs.Main` Here enable assertions in com.demos and its subpackages and specific class Main.
+- `java -ea:com.demos… my.programs.Main` Here enable assertions in com.demos and its subpackages and specific class Main.
-*  `java -ea:com.demos… -da:com.demos.TestColors my.programs.Main` enabling assertions for the entire application class, but disabling for the specific class.
+- `java -ea:com.demos… -da:com.demos.TestColors my.programs.Main` enabling assertions for the entire application class, but disabling for the specific class.
+- The ellipsis ( …) means any class in the specified package or subpackages.
+You can also enable assertions for a specific class.
-*  Bu default, all assertions are disabled.Then, those items marked with ‐ea are enabled
+- By default, all assertions are disabled.Then, those items marked with ‐ea are enabled

 #### Writing Assertions Correctly

 - One of the most important rules you should remember from this section is: assertions should never alter outcomes. when assertion is turned on x will be 11, when off x will be 10.
 `int x = 10; assert ++x> 10; // Not a good design!`

 ## Working with Dates and Times

+Packages: ` java.time.*`, `java.time.format.DateTimeFormatter`;

 ### Creating Dates and Times

 - Understanding the Date and Time types

 ```java